 -The third level starts 900 meters from the main path and continues up to 3000 meters.

 If you are a nature lover and a lover of desert trips, this excursion is designed for you.
-If you are going to lie on the warm and golden sands of the desert, hear the sound of the wind blowing through the sands, walk on the sands, see the night sky of the desert with millions of stars, this will be your best choice.
+If you are going to lie on the warm and golden sands of the desert, hear the sound of the wind blowing through the sands, walk on the sands, and see the night sky of the desert with millions of stars, this will be your best choice.
 Be assured that this part of your trip will have the most exciting and beautiful moments.
-This desert tour will provide you a collection of historical, cultural, architectural, and natural monuments of Iran in the best way.
+This desert tour will provide you with a collection of historical, cultural, architectural, and natural monuments of Iran in the best way.

 The Underground City of Nushabad (or Nooshabad or Noushabad) is located about 13 kilometers north of Kashan.
 It is well-known for its underground man-made city.
 It is called Ouee (or Ouyi), which had been used as a shelter by the desert inhabitants against invasions and attacks.
 It is dug up 4 floors underground about 1500 years ago during the Sassanid and pre-Islamic periods.
 It was still in use during the Seljuk and Safavid periods until the Qajar era.
 It is made of different labyrinths, corridors, chambers, and wells.
 The vertical channels connect the different floors to each other.
 The height of entrances (except the main one) is 170-180 centimeters (nearly the same as normal human height).
 It’s the largest underground city in the world with an area of 4 square kilometers in the depth of 4 to 18 meters.
 It is registered on the Iran National Heritage list.